lucagump/eagletrt-api/README.md

 npm start
 ```

-This command should build and run the microservices with the reverse proxy, each route is for now accessible.
-Further development will only expose the client routes in order to serve the web-app
+This command should build and run the microservices with the reverse proxy, each route is accessible right now.
+Further development will only expose the client routes in order to serve the web-app.

 ## Scripts cheetsheet
-The application come with several npm scripts:
-* `npm serve` - Transpile and run the application in one command
+Eache microservices have several npm scripts, the description is below:
 * `npm start` - Start the app with nodemon
 * `npm transpile` - Transpile the typescript file to javascript
 * `npm commit` - Commit with commitizen